Contributed by- Dr. Pooja Chaudhary

 - Brazilian Nuts: They are the richest dietary source of selenium, which is essential in converting thyroxine to its active form, T3.
 Having 3 of these nuts on a daily basis can provide a lot of health benefits.

-- Whole grain: Whole-grain foods such as cereal, bread, pasta, and rice are high in nutrients in addition to fibre, which can help with bowel regularity.
+- Whole grain: Whole-grain foods such as cereal, oats and wheat bran are high in nutrients in addition to fibre, which can help with bowel regularity.

 - Fresh fruits: Fruits like blueberries, cherries, sweet potatoes, and green peppers are rich in antioxidants, nutrients that are known to lower risk for heart disease.